Ahmad Zaidi Adruce: Early life and education

 Ahmad Zaidi Adruce played a key role in covert military operations, which included espionage, infiltration, and logistical missions.
 His knowledge of Kalimantan's geography and its people made him "a valuable asset" to Indonesian forces seeking to gain control in areas where Dutch colonial influence remained strong.
 He was also instrumental in recruiting local youths from Kalimantan, contributing to the formation of the ALRI Secret Battalion (Batalyon Rahasia ALRI).

 One of his most important missions was in 1947 when he infiltrated the town of Ketapang to gather intelligence and coordinate resistance against the Dutch colonial authority, known as the Nederlandsch-Indië Civil Administratie (NICA).
 His contributions during this time were later recognised by General Zaini Azhar Maulani of the Indonesian Army, who credited Ahmad Zaidi Adruce as a key figure in the early development of Kodam VI/Tanjungpura, the regional military command for Kalimantan.

 In 1947, Ahmad Zaidi Adruce returned to Sarawak, where he was appointed a teacher at the Batu Lintang training centre.
 That same year, he founded the first Sea Scout movement in Borneo, taking his students on sailing expeditions as far as Tanjung Datu on the western tip of Borneo Island and as far north as the Saribas River.
 This experience later enabled him to establish an intelligence and underground movement in support of Indonesia's guerrilla efforts against Dutch forces.

 In 1949, the British government awarded Ahmad Zaidi Adruce a four-year colonial development and welfare scholarship to further his studies.
 He attended Robert Gordon's Technical College in Aberdeen before enrolling at the University of Edinburgh.
 On 28 May 1953, he represented Sarawakian students at the coronation of Queen Elizabeth II, where he also met with Jugah Barieng.
 In the same year, he obtained an Master of Arts degree in political economy from the University of Edinburgh and subsequently earned a Certificate in Education from the University of London in 1955.

 Upon returning to Sarawak, Ahmad Zaidi Adruce was promoted to the position of supervisor at a training college.
-In 1956, he became the acting president of Barisan Pemuda Sarawak, an organisation dedicated to uniting the bumiputera population in the pursuit of Sarawak's independence.
+In 1956, he became the acting president of Barisan Pemuda Sarawak, an organisation dedicated to uniting the bumiputera population in the pursuit of Sarawak's independence from Britain.
 During this period, he met with Ghazali Shafie and later with Tunku Abdul Rahman to express his support for the formation of Malaysia.